 Dr. Hussain: My parents immigrated to the U.S. from Pakistan, and as most kids of immigrant parents can tell you, there is this natural drive instilled in you to “make it”.
 My parents viewed this as dedicating one’s life to doing good for others while growing roots in the U.S. and integrating into our local community.
 This has driven me to pursue opportunities and challenges that others might not have.
 From an early age, I was interested in leadership.

-Dr. Hussain: Growing up in the 80’s and 90’s with the last name Hussain was an experience unto itself.
+Growing up in the 80’s and 90’s with the last name Hussain was an experience unto itself.
 As a kid, I was asked if Saddam Hussein was my relative almost every day.
 I found myself constantly explaining that it’s quite a common name like Johnson or Smith.
 I still get comments from patients, and sometimes these are discriminatory and racist in nature.
-It can be startling and difficult to reconcile your feelings with the responsibility for patient care in the seconds that follow.

 These types of challenging situations certainly can cause one to question their identity, but I’ve never wavered in my pride for my heritage and culture.
 Integrity was very important to my parents and learning to reconcile a variety of cultural identities was an important part of growing up for me.
-I try to bring my whole self to my practice, the variety of my professional roles within Vituity, and my personal life.
-That’s what drives me to take on new challenges, to keep developing new ideas and solutions, and to impact real change to the way healthcare is delivered.
+This what drives me to take on new challenges, to keep developing new ideas and solutions, and to impact real change in the way healthcare is delivered.

 Dr. Hussain: It goes back to the idea of seeing a problem and being empowered to create solutions.
 Vituity has a culture that not only supports innovation but encourages it, and I was really drawn to that.